jubassul/brazilian-postalcode/README.md

 ## About the Project:
 - You can search by Brazilian postal code and address.
-- Use the ViaCEP API.
+- Integrated with the ViaCEP API.

 ## Technologies
 ReactJs.